Home > Historical Highway Markers

 In 1966, management of the highway markers was transferred to the newly created Virginia Landmarks Commission, the predecessor agency of the Department of Historic Resources.
 Today VDOT retains primary responsibility for installing new markers and maintaining existing ones.
 In this capacity, VDOT is a vital partner with DHR in managing the marker program.

 See the links below for detailed information about various aspects of the marker program including how to sponsor a new marker or search our database for the location and text of a marker.

-If you wish to report a missing or damaged marker, please contact Marc Wagner When doing so, if at all possible, it is helpful to provide the name of the marker, the location, and when you first noticed the marker was missing or damaged.
+If you wish to report a missing or damaged marker, please contact Caroline Warner When doing so, if at all possible, it is helpful to provide the name of the marker, the location, and when you first noticed the marker was missing or damaged.

 If you have questions or need additional information, contact Caroline Warner (804) 482-6099.Upated: 10.18.13